An Efficient Heuristic for Betweenness-Ordering: Experimental Results

 \subsubsection{Average Error and Efficiency vs Number of Sampled Nodes ($T$)}

-In this section we plot the average error in the computation of betweenness centrality using EDDBM and efficiency in ordering the nodes based on betweenness score using Algorithm 2, when the number of sampled nodes (no of iterations) were $T=X$.
-These plots were drawn to inspect what value of $T$ that can suffice for good result i.e. betweenness computation with less error and ordering with high efficiency.
-In each of the Fig. \ref{iter-error} and Fig. \ref{iter-order}, there are two plots.
-One for the ER graphs and the other for BA graphs of size 10000 that are mentioned in Table \ref{tab_synthetic}.
-Fig. \ref{iter-error} is the plots of change in the average error vs $T$ and Fig. \ref{iter-order} is the plots of change in the efficiency vs $T$ on considered synthetic graphs.
-Fig. \ref{iter-real} is the plots of change in the average error vs $T$ and change in the efficiency vs $T$ on considered real world graphs.
+In this section, we plot the average error in the computation of betweenness centrality using EDDBM and efficiency in ordering the nodes based on betweenness score using Algorithm~\ref{al2}, when the number of sampled nodes (no of iterations) were $T=X$.
+These plots were drawn to inspect what value of $T$ that can suffice for a good result, i.e., betweenness estimation with less error and betweenness-ordering with high efficiency.
+Figure~\ref{iter-real} is the plots of change in the average error versus $T$ and change in the average efficiency versus $T$ on the considered real-world graphs.
+Plots on the considered synthetic graphs are available in the appendix due to the limitation on the number of figures.

-For simplicity, we start all the plots in this section from $X=1$.
+We start all the plots in this section from $X=1$.
 In the plots in this section, the average error reduces and average efficiency increases very sharply when $X$ varies from $1$ to $15$ or $25$.
-After $X=25$ there is very small change in the average error and efficiency.
-Due to our focus on a linear time betweenness-ordering algorithm, we focus on the iterative efficiency(ordering) performance plot on real world networks given in Fig. \ref{iter-real}.
-It is notable that at $T$ = 25, on all considered real world graphs, efficiency reaches beyond 90\% and for most of them even beyond 95\%.
+After $X=25$ there is a very small change in the average error and efficiency.
+Due to our focus on a quick betweenness-ordering heuristic, we concentrate on the iterative mean efficiency(ordering) performance plot on real-world networks given in Figure~\ref{iter-real}.
+It is notable that at $T$ = 25, on all considered real-world graphs, the average efficiency reaches beyond 90\% and for most of them even beyond 95\%.
 Thus, we set \textbf{$T$ = 25} to achieve experimental results in this paper.
-By reducing $T$ to a constant, one can suspect that the error might increase in larger graphs but in larger graphs our model performs much better.
-The reason is given in previous section that the average error decreases and efficiency increases with the increase in number of nodes which neutralizes the effect of increase in error by keeping $T$ as constant.
+By reducing $T$ to a constant, one can suspect that the error might increase in larger graphs, but in big networks, our model performs much better.
+The reason is in the previous section that the average error decreases and efficiency increases with an increase in the number of nodes which neutralizes the effect of the increase in the error by keeping $T$ as constant.
 Similar results have been observed in the considered synthetic graphs and are available in the appendix.